yeonsungk1m/DeepUMQA/README.md

                      [--reprocess] [--verbose] [--ensemble]
                      input ...

-positional arguments:
+arguments:
-  input                 path to input folder or input pdb file output                path to output (folder path, npz, or csv)
+  input                 path to input output                path to output (folder path, npz, or csv)

 optional arguments:
-  -h, --help            show this help message and exit --pdb, -pdb           Running on a single pdb file instead of a folder) --csv, -csv           Writing results to a csv file --per_res_only, -pr   Writing per-residue accuracy only --leaveTempFile, -lt  Leaving temporary files --process PROCESS, -p PROCESS
+  -h, --help            show this help message and exit --pdb, -pdb           Running on a single pdb
+  --csv, -csv           Writing results to a csv file --per_res_only, -pr   Writing per-residue accuracy only --leaveTempFile, -lt  Leaving temporary files --process PROCESS, -p PROCESS

-                        Specifying # of cpus to use for featurization --featurize, -f       Running only the featurization part --reprocess, -r       Reprocessing all feature files --verbose, -v         Activating verbose flag --ensemble, -e        Running with ensembling of 4 models.
-This adds 4x computational time with some overheads
+  --featurize, -f       Running only the featurization part --reprocess, -r       Reprocessing all feature files --verbose, -v         Activating verbose flag --ensemble, -e        Running with ensembling of 4 models.

 ```

 # Running on a folder of pdbs